Miguel Santos (footballer): Return to Portugal

 On 30 July 2021, he returned to Portugal and signed with Mafra.
 Manager Ricardo Sousa selected him for 23 of Mafra's 34 league games, with Brazilian Renan playing the other 11.
 On 21 July 2022, he signed with league rivals Trofense, where manager Jorge Casquilha was looking for him to provide competition for Tiago Silva.
 On 7 November, he scored a bizarre own goal after Benfica B goalkeeper Samuel Soares hit the crossbar with a kick from his own half and the ball rebounded into Santos and over the goal line.
 He played 17 games in the 2022–23 campaign as Trofense were relegated into Liga 3.

 Later career

 In July 2023, he joined newly relegated Cypriot Second Division club Olympiakos Nicosia on a one-year contract, with the option of a further year.
 He spent the first half of the 2024–25 season with Anadia in Liga 3 Portugal.

 On 3 February 2025, Santos moved to Finland and signed with newly-promoted Veikkausliiga club Jaro.
+He signed for Finnish club AC Oulu for the 2026 Veikkausliiga season.